digiwes/wes-parent/README.md

 # wes-parent

-Parent POM file for All digiwes projects hold the properties, plugins which are required to build products.
+Parent POM file for all Digiwes projects hold the properties, plugins which are required to build products.